gabrielsoltz/ess-gitlab/README.md

 !
 THIS IS A WORK IN PROGRESS

-Easy Scanning for Gitlab Miss-Configurations
+Easy Scanning for Gitlab Mis-Configurations

 ## How to use it